 How do I apply?

-All applications and associated documents (see below) must be submitted via email to the Community Development Team, using the application form provided.
-If you are unable to provide documents to us via email, please contact us.
+All applications and associated documents (see below) must be submitted using the on-line application process.
+If you are unable to apply online, or provide documents at the time of application please contact us.

 How much can I apply for?

 Applicants can apply for between £1,500 and £7,500.

 What documentation will I need to supply with my application?

 - A full set of most recent accounts, audited or otherwise certified